- Welcome from the Chair

 - and you registered late for classes, please wait before you submit your keycard request.
 We will rerun keycard lists in the third week of the quarter and you will be granted access at that time.

 - and you are not currently taking an ECE class, then you will not have appeared on the SIS reprots from which access is granted.
 ECE students who pay the Engineering Computing fee, regardless of the ECE enrollment status, qualify for keycard access.
-If you believe you fall into this category, send a note to ENGfirstname.lastname@example.org and provide detailed information about your situation.
+If you believe you fall into this category, submit a request to the ETS Service Portal and provide detailed information about your situation.

-- and you have submitted a request to site and your card is still not working two business days after you have been informed by Site that your information has been forwarded to keycard control, send an email to ENGfirstname.lastname@example.org with a subject of "Keycard: Continuing Access Problem".
+- and you have submitted a request to ETS and your card is still not working two business days after you have been informed by ETS staff that your information has been forwarded to keycard control, respond to the email you recieved from the help desk indicating that your problem has not been resolved within the expected period of time.
 Again include the information detailed above.
 This time also include the date and time that you most recently tried to access two different card readers and list which two card readers you tried.
 This information will be sent to keycard control for their diagnostics.

 All usage policies that apply to the Unix labs also apply to the PC labs.
 Thus no eating or drinking anything other than water in secured containers, is allowed in the labs, and the machines are only to be used for ECE classwork, etc.

 System Modifications: Any modifications to the system, be it through modification to the registry or to system files is absolutely forbidden.
 The systems are set up to run as multi-user workstations and as such are not to be modified by individuals.
-If you feel that a system modification is required for your scholastic works, please send email to ENGemail@example.com, and we will take it under advisement.
+If you feel that a system modification is required for your scholastic works, please submit a request to the ETS Service Portal.

 Screen Locks: Please lock your terminal if you are stepping away from it.
 To do so, bring up the Windows Security Window (by pressing